Updated February 1, 2019 . AmFam Team

 Many people think sustainability requires a lot of time, energy and money, but it’s actually quite the opposite.
-At its core, sustainable living means living simply by using as few resources as possible and causing the least amount of damage to the environment, community and yourself.
+At its core, sustainable living means living simply by using as few resources as possible, causing the least amount of damage to the environment, community and yourself.

 “People still have the idea that sustainable living is expensive or difficult, or they tell themselves that the changes they make won’t have an impact on a grander scale,” she explains.

-While giving your home a complete eco-friendly makeover is of course an excellent idea, it’s not a realistic option for most people.
+While giving your home a complete eco-friendly makeover is an excellent idea, it’s not a realistic option for most people.
 But the good news is, you don’t have to!
 Creating a lasting impact can be done with simple changes — and the best place to start is at home.

 Emmy’s mantra?
 “Every action counts.”